jamesapallister/jekyll-now/_posts/2021-06-18-Prioritising-techniques.md

 What I find more difficult, is getting them all in one place, ordering and prioritising them.

-A LONGER GAP BETWEEN CAUSE AND EFFECT = MORE COMFORT + MORE REQUIREMENT TO CHOOSE THE NEXT TASK WISELEY

 One of the things I like about working on my own businesses, or with other small businesses, is the close feedback between where your next invocie is going to, or sale you'll make, and where you should be spending your efforts now.

 There's less of the unfoccussed chin stroking that can happen in larger organisations - some of it neccessary, bigger orgs require different ways of being - that you can't quite get away with in a leaner outfit.

+That said, having the luxury of space to choose which move to take next is generally a positive sign you've leeway in your business, so not to be sniffed at.

 ![A technique to prioritise your business backlog]({{site.baseurl}}/_posts/IMG_3970.jpeg)